You’re on LinkedIn. You have some connections...and that’s about as far as it goes.

-Or maybe you’ve already gotten some clients through LinkedIn, but it felt complicated, and you aren’t sure you could repeat whatever it is you did to get them.
-You’re wondering whether there’s a simple process you could follow to generate leads and turn connections into clients.
+Or maybe you’ve secured clients through LinkedIn before, but it felt complicated, and you aren’t sure you could repeat whatever it is you did to get them.

 How Do I Find High Paying Clients on Linkedin?